Donjella/assignment-2-CSA/readme.md

 2. ### [PrettyTable](https://pypi.org/project/prettytable/)

-  - **Purpose**: PrettyTable is used within the application to create clean, well-formatted tables in this CLI app to display information.
+  - **Purpose**: PrettyTable is used within the application to create clean, well-formatted tables in this CLI app to display kitchen and student-related information.
   - **Licence**: BSD Licence
   - **Ethical, legal and security impacts**: PrettyTable is a pure table formatting library that poses no security risk as it doesn't process external inputs or handle sensitive data.